danpeirce/xpress-pic18f46k42/README.md

 ## Tags

-The tags section has been moved to a new file **tags-readme-april2020.md**
+The tags section has been moved to a new file **tags-readme-April2020.md**

 ## Board Features

 This board has a USB microB connector.
-It has a PIC MCU on board configured to act as an interface and it enumarates as a multifunction device.
+It has a PIC MCU on board configured to act as an interface and it enumerates as a multifunction device.
 This allows one to both download programs to it and use the interface as a virtual com port.
 The board is also less expensive than the USB to serial board we have used in the past with the Microstick II or PIC18F4525.